jshuntley/gilabrewco/README.md

 The official website for Gila Brewing Co., built with Astro and hosted on Cloudflare Pages.

-A template for this workflow can be found at (Astro-Decap-CLoudflare Starter)[https://github.com/jshuntley/astro-decap-cloudflare-starter]
+A template for this workflow can be found at [Astro-Decap-Cloudflare Starter](https://github.com/jshuntley/astro-decap-cloudflare-starter)